More relative than this. The play's the thing

 Some group of people wants a person to feel remorse for his crime.
 To do this, they put on some sort of a performance specifically designed to remind him of his crime.
 This is one of those plots where doing the sensible thing — just reminding the guy — makes for a short, dull story.
 So we are going to make things elaborate.

-Bob's reaction to this may vary.
+His reaction to this may vary.
 Ideally, this will open his eyes to his cruelty and lead to an epiphany.
-However, it is equally likely that he will see the performance as an action against him and try to get revenge.
+However, it is equally likely that he will see the performance as an action against him and try to get revenge, shove away his responsibility, or show no sign of empathy.
 Or, he may simply remain oblivious to how the show relates to him.